ziyi-zhu/ashos/README.md

 *   **Xenova** For their work on Transformers.js, and reference to their LLM worker code in [transformers.js-examples](https://github.com/huggingface/transformers.js-examples)

 *   **Spike Jonze and the creators of the movie 'Her':** For the original inspiration.
+A very bleak movie to watch 12 years later lmao.